Introduction

 What is the Builder?

 The Builder is the part of Swyvl where you upload, organize, and configure the elements of your project.
-It’s designed to be intuitive and flexible, enabling users to manage various types of spatial data—starting with 360 photos—and prepare them for seamless viewing and collaboration.
+It’s designed to be intuitive and flexible, enabling users to manage various types of spatial data and prepare them for seamless viewing and collaboration.

 The Builder Layout

-The top panel contains tools for adding new elements to your base map.
+The toolbar contains tools for adding new elements to your base map.

-The left panel is where you manage your project elements and settings.
+The sidebar is where you manage your project elements and settings.

-Data Sources: View and manage all the elements added to your map, including shapes, tiles, and images.
+Project Data: View and manage all data added to your project.

-Located at the bottom-right corner of the Builder, these tools help you control the map view.
+Located at the bottom-right corner of the Builder, these help you control the map view.

-Zoom In/Out: Adjust the zoom level to focus on specific areas or get an overview.
+Zoom In/Out: Adjust the zoom level of the map.

 Target: Center the map on your real-world location.